ascoolarobban/PlantPotBot/README.md

 ## Bugs and feature requests

 Have a bug or a feature request?
-Please first read the [issue guidelines](https://flowerpotbot/blob/master/CONTRIBUTING.md) and search for existing and closed issues.
-If your problem or idea is not addressed yet, [please open a new issue](https://reponame/issues/new).
+DM

 ## Contributing

-All HTML and CSS should conform to the [Code Guide](https://github.com/mdo/code-guide), maintained by [Main author](https://github.com/ascoolarobban).
+Just HMU